-Whether you have never tried meditation before or you’ve struggled to meditate regularly, here you will get step by step guidance and the tools you need to begin meditating and create a sustainable meditation practice that works in your busy life and allows you to feel calm, in control and at ease.
+Whether you have never tried meditation before or you’ve struggled to meditate regularly, here you will get step by step guidance and the tools you need to begin meditating and create a sustainable mindfulness meditation practice that works in your busy life and allows you to feel calm, in control and at ease.

 You're a deep thinker and like time to consider and ponder.
 But when you get stuck going over and over the same thoughts without getting to a solution, when you start each thought with ‘what if’, that can lead to stress and overwhelm.

 Learning to untangle yourself from the myriad of thoughts plays a crucial part in getting you back to the calm you want to feel.
-Through meditation you become aware of your thoughts without being entangled within them.
+Through mindfulness meditation you become aware of your thoughts without being entangled within them.
 It’s through this awareness that you can unstick yourself from unhelpful rumination, soothe your nerves and calm your busy brain.

 The parasympathetic nervous system (the preferred state for an introvert) is activated by meditation, calming and soothing you by slowing the heart rate and lowering blood pressure.
 Studies by Stanford and Harvard Universities show that meditation can reduce the reactiveness of the amygdala (responsible for the fight or flight feeling) and so lower stress levels.